 • The chancellor confirmed important changes to inheritance tax reliefs that may require a reassessment of legacy plans for some clients.

-• Advisers play a crucial role in assessing the financial planning needs of their clients and Vanguard aims to support you in navigating these changes with clients.
+• Advisers play a crucial role in assessing the financial planning needs of their clients and Vanguard aims to support you in navigating these changes.

 "The announcement is an opportunity for financial advisers to engage with clients."